jqnfxa/Dungeon/lib/googletest/docs/faq.md

     executable, or to use `SetUp()` instead of a constructor.
-*   If the tear-down operation could throw an exception, you must use `TearDown()` as opposed to the destructor, as throwing in a destructor leads to undefined behavior and usually will kill your program right away.
+*   If the tear-down operation could throw an exception, you must use `TearDown()` as opposed to the destructor, as throwing in a destructor leads to undefined behavior and usually will kill your program RIGHT away.
 Note that many standard libraries (like STL) may throw when exceptions are enabled in the compiler.
 Therefore you should prefer `TearDown()` if you want to write portable tests that work with or without exceptions.